How Reality TV Intertwines With Family Law Concepts

 Second, I believe that a lot of us have a need to connect and see other humans experiencing real emotion that result from the same day-to-day situations that we all have.
 Although I'm watching on TV, I've watched the same characters from my own sofa in my own home so many times, I feel I start to know the character's personality.
 I start identifying with certain characters, as I see similarities in the network versions of their life-struggles and my own.
 Obviously, I can get feedback my family about my struggles with the frumpy dress or the inappropriate sliders.
 However, I can SEE how a "Real" housewife actaully experiences the same situation, and then hear her talk about how she feels about it after.

 Now, although I've referenced exceptionally boring and uninspired situations as reference points (gossip, food, and dresses), you can obviously scale this to much bigger and emotionally-charged situations, such as the death of a loved one, a break up, a custody fight, or a divorce.
 Sometimes, when you're struggling with the same thing, it really does help to actually see someone share their story, live it, and talk about it, television-edited-and-produced or not.
 Before the advent of the reality series, most television and movies were scripted and featured only characters that came from the depths of an LA writer's imagination.
 Now we can see real people, with real struggles playing out right there in front of us- and real people are relatable This brings me around to my original point: We all have issues that we ourselves believe are too dumb or selfish or painful to discuss, and we all wonder if the way we handle our own private issues is "normal."
 Reality characters show us that there are no issues that are too dumb or selfish or painful to discuss...live on TV no less.
 Good or bad, reality characters normalize these experiences and their reactions to them.
-Though we might not do it on TV, it's ok to breakdown if something traumatic happens, it's ok to get drunk if your dog dies, it's ok to kick a bathroom stall door if you get a Complaint for Divorce served on you at work, and it's not unusual to fret about the menu at a dinner party.
+Though we might not do it on TV, it's okay to breakdown if something traumatic happens, it's okay to get drunk if your dog dies, it's okay to kick a bathroom stall door if you get a Complaint for Divorce served on you at work, and it's not unusual to fret about the menu at a dinner party.
 They do it, and it's not abnormal that we do it too.